11 Fast-Growing Shade Trees for Your Yard

 Photo Credit: Antilived / Wkimedia Commons / CC BY-SA 3.0

-Quite the statement maker, weeping willows boast a rounded crown of drooping (“weeping”) leaves colored green in spring and summer and yellow in fall, just before they drop.
-Give this deer-resistant tree a large area to grow — bonus points if it’s near standing water, such as a pond or lake.
+Quite the statement maker, weeping willows boast a rounded crown of drooping (“weeping”) leaves, making the weeping willow one of the best trees for shade.
+Colored green in spring and summer, the leaves turn yellow in fall, just before they drop.
+Give this deer-resistant, tall shade tree a large area to grow — bonus points if it’s near standing water, such as a pond or lake.

 USDA Hardiness Zone: 6 to 8